Growing up with a dog in my childhood home I couldn’t wait to get one of my own.

 Part III

-In the last decade the overwhelming majority of my hair fell out and I gradually lost the urge to shampoo my hair.
-It has probably been about two years ago since my last use of shampoo and there has been no adverse consequence as a result.
+In the last decade, the overwhelming majority of my hair fell out and I gradually lost the urge to shampoo my hair.
+It has probably been about two years since my last use of shampoo and there have been no adverse consequences.

 And no one seemed to notice.
 Research online steers you towards the no-poo movement where people choose to stop washing their hair and report an initial period of grease and stink before lustrous hair becomes the norm.